Hearthstone Battlegrounds Strategy Guide [Season 8]

 Spell synergies with Demon build

-The primary spells to look out for are Top of The Beanstalk (Discover Bat or Cultist), Eyes of the Earthmother (Golden Malchezaar or Imp), and Divineshield (You don’t have them).
-Moreover, Demonspell is also very good and will provide you with that extra eating power.
+The primary spells to look out for are Top of The Beanstalk (Discover Bat or Cultist) and Eyes of the Earthmother (Golden Malchezaar or Imp).
+Moreover, Corrupted Cupcakes is also very good and will provide you with that extra eating power.
+Other than that, you can use any spell that boost stats in Tavern or improves your economy.

 Dragon Build in Battlegrounds

-Key Minions: Persistent Poet, Nightbane Ignited, Amber Guardian, Prized-Promo Drake
+Key Minions: Persistent Poet, Amber Guardian, Prized-Promo Drake

 Support Minions: Tarecgosa, Hoarding Hatespawn

 That being said, let’s what you can do to make this build as efficient as possible.
-The meta-build for Dragons in season 7 of Hearthstone Battlegrounds requires a couple of minions that are easily obtainable.
+The meta-build for Dragons in season 8 of Hearthstone Battlegrounds requires a couple of minions that are easily obtainable.
 Low-level dragons are good and will provide enough sustain until you get to Tavern Tier 4.
 From there, you should get Persistent Poet paired with Amber Guardian in order to get Divine Shield up on all your Dragon units.
-The offensive potential is vast in this dragon build, as new unit Nightbane, Ignited will give an enormous attack each turn, especially when paired with Prized-Promo Drake.
+The offensive potential is a huge problem in Season 8: The Nightbane, Ignited has been removed from the game!
+This means that you need to use other methods to boost your offense.
+The most obvious, but also kind of slow option to go for is to get Prized-Promo Drake.

 Once revered Tarecgosa is no longer a must in this build but can be buffed up, at least until you get Persistent Poet.
-As you can see, all these units are Tier 3 and Tier 4.
-You don’t need to upgrade to Tavern Tier 5 at all and especially not to Tavern Tier 6 as the only minion that can help you from those Tiers is Hoarding Hatespawn.
-Sure, if you can somehow get him early on and pair it with Persistent Poet, Hoarding Hatespawn will be buffed up but most of the time this won’t be the case.
+As you can see, all these units are Tier 3 and Tier 4, with the exception of Amber Guardian.
+You need to upgrade fast because what you really want to have is Hoarding Hatespawn.
+With the lack of other offensive options, this is really a must if you are trying to win in the Battlegrounds.

 The problem is the lack of defenses as your Divine Shields can’t protect you forever.
 There are plenty of builds that will easily deal with high-attack-divine-shield build so you need to get your defenses up, at least to a point in which your units can take few hits without Divine Shield.
 The only way to do this is by ramping up Prized-Promo Drake but more often than not, this will not be enough.
 There isn’t really a reliable way to get those HP points up, but these dragons have a few good things going for them – Divine Shields, mid-game domination, and high Attack with Nightbane, Ignited.
 It’s an ideal safe, low-tier “comfy” build.

 Generally, late-game stat builds are hard counters.
-They can’t really scale like some other tribes like Quillboars, Nagas, or Murlocs.
-Undeads give them trouble because of low-hp.
+Dragons in Battlegrounds can’t really scale like some other tribes like Quillboars, Nagas, or Murlocs.
+Undeads give them trouble because of Reborn capabilities that destroy Dragon shields.
 If you somehow can’t outgun this meta-dragon build, just get a Tunnel Blaster and he will blast the Dragons into oblivion.
 Remember, the best “attribute” of dragons is their easy-to-get Divine Shields.

 As we mentioned earlier, the main issue with this meta Dragon build in Battlegrounds is the lack of its defensive capabilities.
 All the spells that boost your defenses or the ones that give you discovery potential should be your main priority.